Saimbeyli

-Saimbeyli, alternatively known as Hadjin (Հաճըն), is a township and a district in the Adana Province, Turkey.
-The township is located at the Taurus mountains of Cilicia region, 157 km north of the city of Adana.
-The district a population of 14,764 as December 2019.
+Saimbeyli, historically known as Hadjin (Հաճըն), is a town and district of Adana Province in present-day Turkey.
+Its area is 989 km2, and its population is 13,621 (2022).
+The town is located at the Taurus Mountains of Cilicia region, 157 km north of the city of Adana.

-Saimbeyli is on the Göksu river (one of the sources of the Seyhan, in a valley between the forested mountains of Dibek and Bakır.
-There is a pass through the mountains from here to Kayseri and the valley is watered by many mountain streams.
+Saimbeyli is perched in a valley between the forested mountains of Dibek and Bakir.
+There is a pass through the mountains from here to Kayseri and the valley is watered by mountain streams.

+It was one of the sites of the 1909 Adana massacres during the Armenian genocide.

-History and Monuments
+History and monuments

-The area probably has the foundations of Hittite settlements.
-There is no evidence at present that it was occupied in the Roman period, but it seems likely.

-The fortress of Saimbeyli may be the medieval Badimon or perhaps the castle of Berdus, which appears on the Coronation List of King Levon I of Cilician Armenia in A.D.
+The fortress of Saimbeyli may be the castle of Berdus, which appears on the Coronation List of King Levon I of Cilician Armenia in A.D.
 1198/99.
-This fortress, which guards the strategic road between Kayseri to the north and the Rubenid castle of Vahka to the south, stands on an outcrop at the junction of two valleys and two tributaries of the Seyhan River.
+This fortress, which guards the strategic road between Kayseri to the north and the Rubenid castle of Vahka to the south, stands on the junction of two valleys and two tributaries of the Seyhan River.
 The plan and masonry of Saimbeyli’s castle are identical to the military architecture in the Armenian Kingdom of Cilicia and undoubtedly date from the mid-12th century to the 13th century.
-Two large round towers with embrasured loopholes (shooting ports) guard the entrance at the northwest, while the remainder of the circuit is protected by steep cliffs below and three rounded salients.
-In the lower level of the salient in the east wall is the apse for a chapel.
-A well-preserved vaulted cistern is located near the southwest side of the ward.
-The exterior masonry consists of ashlar blocks with a rusticated facing.
-There is evidence of repair, perhaps into early modern times.

 Opposite and below the fortress are the substantial remains of ecclesiastical and civilian architecture, which date from the 14th through the 19th century.

-The monastic complex dedicated to St. James is perched on the side of a tall hill at the northwest end of the village.
-The monastery may have a 12th century foundation, but it was rebuilt in 1554 by Bishop Khatchadour.
-In 1981 the foundation of an orphanage school was visible and only the east end of the large Church of St. James was standing.
-There was evidence of an underground crypt below the central apse of the church.
+An Armenian monastic complex dedicated to St. James is perched on the side of a tall hill at the northwest end of the village.
+It stood on a 12th century foundation, but it was rebuilt in 1554 by Bishop Khatchadour and was purposefully desecrated during the Adana massacres of the Armenian genocide, leaving little remains.

+Violence consumed Marash and Hadjin during the Adana massacres of April 1909, when estimates of the death toll grew to exceed 5,000.
+Rose Lambert, an American missionary at Hadjin, wrote in her book how many sought refuge in the missionary compound for safety.
+Reports to British authorities surfaced that imperial Ottoman leaders were "either indifferent or conniving in the slaughter."

+Some order was restored by April 20, and the British cruiser HMS Swiftsure was able to deliver "provisions and medicines intended for Adana."
+A "threatening" report from Hadjin indicated that well-armed Armenians were held up in the town, "beleaguered by Moslem tribesmen who are only awaiting sufficient numerical strength to rush the improvised defenses erected by the Armenians."
+8,000 such refugees filled the missions of Tarsus, where order had been restored under martial law, the dead numbering approximately 50.

+An April 22 message from an American missionary in Hadjin indicated that the town was taking fire intermittently, surrounding Armenian properties had been burned, and that siege was inevitable.
+The entirety of the Armenian population of Kırıkhan was reported to have been "slaughtered"; the Armenian village of Dörtyol was burning and surrounded; additional bloodshed flared up in Tarsus; massacres were reported in Antioch, and rioting in Birejik.